 Copyright © 2016, the American Society of Anesthesiologists, Inc. Wolters Kluwer Health, Inc. All Rights Reserved.
-Anesthesiology 2016; 125:00-00
+Anesthesiology 2016; 125:46-61

 This article is featured in "This Month in Anesthesiology," page 1A.
-Corresponding article on page XXX.
-James C. Eisenach, M.D., served as Editor-in-Chief for this article.
+Corresponding article on page 11.
 Supplemental Digital Content is available for this article.
 Direct URL citations appear in the printed text and are available in both the HTML and PDF versions of this article.
 Links to the digital files are provided in the HTML text of this article on the Journal's Web site (www.anesthesiology.org).
+This article has an audio podcast.
+James C. Eisenach, M.D., served as Editor-in-Chief for this article.